0oM4R/CAT-CS-Road_map/README.md

 ## Before start, You should know:
 -----------
-▶ Who this road map for?
+▶ Who is this road map for?

-📌 This road map for anyone who:
+📌 This road map is for anyone who:
-- Need to start in the Computer Science field.
+- Needs to start in the Computer Science field.
-- Already started in technology and need to rebuild his/her knowledge with basics.
+- Already started in technology and needs to rebuild his/her knowledge with basics.

 -----------
-▶  So Why “Computer scince fundmintls”?
+▶  So Why “Computer Science Fundmentals”?

 📌**If you need to climb stairs, you must tread the first stair.**

 The CS fundamentals are the first stair in CS stairs, It will help you to understand how the computer works, how to deal with data, how to deal with code and many other things you should know to go freely on your career.
-Whatever the CS technology you choose to learn you need these fundamentals.
+Whatever the CS technology you choose to learn, you need these fundamentals.
-Many people who decided to start directly learn one of CS technology suffering from a Lack of some skills and information and they wasting their times to go back and learn what they need and the process is repeated continuously.
+Many people who decided to start directly learning one of CS technology are suffering from a lack of some skills and information and they waste their times to go back and learn what they need and the process is repeated continuously.

 ------------